Faith and therapy,

 Licensed Muslim therapist treats anxiety, trauma, depression with evidence-based methods (CBT, DBT, EMDR).

-Vetted imam provides spiritual guidance and helps you process religious and spiritual struggles.
+Provides spiritual guidance and helps you process religious and spiritual struggles — the questions that aren’t a clinician’s to answer.

 A Sample Path